schwallergroup/Reinvent/README.md

 The REINVENT project uses the `unittest` framework for its tests; before you run them you first have to create a configuration, which the tests will use.
 In the project directory, create a `config.json` file in the `configs/` directory; you can use the example config (`example.config.json`) as a base.
 The simplest way is to make a copy of the `example.config.json` and name it `config.json`.
+Augmented Memory removed the need for this step.
 At this point, `REINVENT` can be executed.

+Read below if you want to execute unit tests:

 If you want to further run the unit tests, relevant paths  will need to be specified in your 'config.json' file, e.g, if testing reinforcement learning, the corresponding unit tests will require a prior: specify the path to the prior in the "PRIOR_PATH" field.

 Important: Make sure that you set `MAIN_TEST_PATH` to a non-existent directory; it is where temporary files will be